Roll20/roll20-character-sheets/Wrath and Glory API/readme.md

 ### Changelog

+** September 23rd, 2018: version 2.1 - Fixes**

+Updates:
+1. Fixed all attack rolls using the API (character, NPC, Vehicle, Voidship); the feed to the API was not subtracting a die for Wrath from the pool being rolled.
+2. Modified Corruption line under mental/social traits to list level of corruption and DN per page 367 of core rulebook.
+3. Added Resist Corruption line under mental/social traits after the Corruption Rating
+4. Created onload section for automated updates to Corruption.

 ** August 20th, 2018: version 2.0 - Base Rule Alignment Changes**

 Updates:
-- Changed XP labels to BP and tweaked layout on the progression tab; still same effect.
+1. Changed XP labels to BP and tweaked layout on the progression tab; still same effect.
-- Updated NPC Type list (added Elite and renamed Monster to Monstrous Creature).
+2. Updated NPC Type list (added Elite and renamed Monster to Monstrous Creature).
-- Added Assets to Gear Label so now it is Gear & Assets.
+3. Added Assets to Gear Label so now it is Gear & Assets.
-- Changed NPC Size to a drop down populated with the size categories.
+4. Changed NPC Size to a drop down populated with the size categories.
-- Updated Tier to a dropdown and added a note section for ascension notes.
+5. Updated Tier to a dropdown and added a note section for ascension notes.
-- Removed Rank Bonus (redundant) and added the rank description as a drop down.
+6. Removed Rank Bonus (redundant) and added the rank description as a drop down.
-- Added a custom field for Tier; the rules talk about GM's having tiers higher than 5.
+7. Added a custom field for Tier; the rules talk about GM's having tiers higher than 5.
-- Removed dice rolling for Passive Awareness and Wealth; neither have dice rolls per core rules.
+8. Removed dice rolling for Passive Awareness and Wealth; neither have dice rolls per core rules.
-- Added Passive Awareness and Conviction to NPC's.
+9. Added Passive Awareness and Conviction to NPC's.
-- Added empty checkbox to weapons on both PC and NPC tables to track when you use your last reload and you have not emptied the weapon yet.
+10. Added empty checkbox to weapons on both PC and NPC tables to track when you use your last reload and you have not emptied the weapon yet.
 On the next complication or other event the weapon is out of ammo.
-- Added a seventh tab and reorganized content - Abilities, talents, and psychic power are on the 'Powers' tab; Gear & Assets, vehicles, and voidships will be on the 'Equipment' tab; objectives, background, malignancies, and alliances are on the 'Personal' tab.
+11. Added a seventh tab and reorganized content - Abilities, talents, and psychic power are on the 'Powers' tab; Gear & Assets, vehicles, and voidships will be on the 'Equipment' tab; objectives, background, malignancies, and alliances are on the 'Personal' tab.
-- Moved ascension notes to the Abilities tab as an expanded note by Tier.
+12. Moved ascension notes to the Abilities tab as an expanded note by Tier.
-- Added section for entering psychic powers.
+13. Added section for entering psychic powers.
-- Added a section for listing multiple vehicles and voidships under Equipment for PC/Adversary view.
+14. Added a section for listing multiple vehicles and voidships under Equipment for PC/Adversary view.
-- Added section in Powers for Psychic powers with the ability to roll a test, push the test, and roll damage.
+15. Added section in Powers for Psychic powers with the ability to roll a test, push the test, and roll damage.
-- Added a new column to skills with an assist roll; assist rolls do not include wrath dice.
+16. Added a new column to skills with an assist roll; assist rolls do not include wrath dice.
-- Created a view for vehicles and voidships; these views include fields for entering a pool of dice for rolls.
+17. Created a view for vehicles and voidships; these views include fields for entering a pool of dice for rolls.
 Players can also make the appropriate tests from their character sheet.

 Note:  No existing attributes were changed or removed.
 Existing functionality was expanded.